Buckler’s Forest tree work

 Precautions

-We have been carefully preparing for these tree works.
-This includes consulting the relevant authorities such as Forestry Commission England and getting the necessary felling license.
+We carefully prepared for these tree works.
+This includes consulting the relevant authorities such as Forestry Commission England and getting the necessary felling license (reference 1475).

 Consultation on this proposal took place at the licence application stage.
 This is a statutory requirement as part of this process.
 The consultation was carried out by the Forestry Commission.

-To minimise disruption to residents and visitors, we are:
+To minimise disruption to residents and visitors, we:

-- sending letters to residents and businesses who may be affected by this work
+• consulted residents and businesses who may be directly affected by this work

-- providing advance site notices, so visitors can better plan their route
+• provided advanced site notices, so visitors could better plan their route

-- planning the work to take place outside of school summer holidays
+• planned the work to take place outside of school summer holidays, when they would have less impact on visitors

 Funding the work